sabinsharma/Group2/README.md

 We look forward to be working with Muskoka Algonquin Healthcare on this exciting redesign and welcome any questions in regard to this proposal.
 					Thank You!

+#Ask for Business

+Suggestion 1: We are ready to start project, do you need any further clarification (Or What other factors have we not discussed)?

+Suggestion 2: Would you like to collaborate with us to revamp your website?